Skip to main content

 Two are the main domains of my research expertise, which belong to the general area of Cyberpsychology.

 B. Technology-Facilitated Digital Behaviour: The 21st Century has been characterised by an increased reliance on technology for various everyday tasks.
 Thus, it is inevitable that human social and cognitive abilities have developed alongside this phenomenon.
-My research interests are related to 1. the use of the Internet and social media for marketing (i.e., Influencers), and health (i.e., AI); 2. the problematic use of the Internet and social media (i.e., multitasking, and well-being); and 4. cybercrime (i.e., online dating, cyber abuse and sexting).
+My research interests are related to 1. cybercrime (i.e., cyber abuse, sexting and cyberpornography); 2. the problematic use of the Internet and social media (i.e., multitasking, and well-being); and 3. the use of the Internet and social media for marketing (i.e., Influencers), work (i.e., hybrid environment), and health (i.e., AI) purposes.
 My partnership with BSc undergraduate and PGT postgraduate students is based on the research-connected process which has led to the publication of several journal articles.
-I am currently supervising four PhD students in the areas of digital marketing, online dating and cyber abuse, and AI counselling for educational purposes.
+I am currently supervising five PhD students in the areas of cyber abuse, sexting and cyberpornography, digital marketing, problematic use of social media and AI counselling for educational purposes.
 I am also the module leader of the third year of the Cyberpsychology module.

-If you are a motivated, enthusiastic, hard-working student who is also interested in pursuing a PhD degree in technology-enhanced learning/cyberpsychology, please take a look at my research areas and publications on this website and drop me an e-mail with your CV.
-I am happy, in general, to discuss ideas for new research projects on digital education and cyberpsychology.
+If you are a motivated, enthusiastic, hard-working student who is also interested in pursuing a PhD degree in cyberpsychology (technology-enhanced learning/technology-facilitated digital behaviour), please take a look at my research areas and publications on this website and drop me an e-mail with your CV.
+I am happy, in general, to discuss ideas for new research projects on cyberpsychology.

 Prizes or Honours